MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Identifying-Your-Functional-Level-Upgrade.md

 ### Upgrading functional levels to Windows Server 2025 (preview)

 Functional level upgrade for Windows Server 2025 (preview) includes the following requirements:

 - For new Active Directory forests, the minimum functional level must be set to Server 2016.

 - Existing domains must be at least at the 2016 functional level to promote a Windows Server 2025 to a domain controller.

-Upgrade methods include the following ptions:
+Upgrade methods include the following options:

 - Set up a new Active Directory domain with the new Domain Functional Level (DFL) and Forest Functional Level (FFL) when promoting the first Domain Controller for the new domain

-- Install Active Directory Domain Services on the new Windows Server to automatically run adprep on the earlier version forest and domain
+- Install Active Directory Domain Services on the new Windows Server to automatically run adprep on the previous version forest and domain

    > [!IMPORTANT]
-   > A Windows Server 2025 (preview) domain controller can't be added to an existing domain that is running a version earlier than Windows Server 2016 Domain Functional Level.
+   > A Windows Server 2025 (preview) domain controller can only be added to an existing domain that is running Windows Server 2016 Domain Functional Level or newer version.
 You must also ensure that all hardware and software requirements for Windows Server 2025 (preview) are met.

 ## Upgrading functional levels in a native Windows 2000 Active Directory forest